Ever try to squeeze a whole cheesecake slice into your mouth and end up with crumbs all over your lap? Been there.

 - Arrange sliced strawberries on top of the cheesecake layer in each jar, creating a colorful, layered appearance.
 Press gently to embed the strawberries slightly into the filling if needed.1 1/2 cups fresh strawberries

-- Refrigerate for at least 30 minutes before serving, or up to 2 hours for a firmer set to allow flavors to meld.
+- Chill for at least 1 hour (or up to overnight for best texture), or up to 2 hours for a firmer set to allow flavors to meld.
 When ready, garnish with additional strawberries if desired, and serve chilled.1 1/2 cups fresh strawberries

 What You Should Notice